Datamine/Project-Euler/README.md

 # Project-Euler
 My solutions to Project Euler exercises.
-Currently this lists only Python3 solutions, but I plan to add some solutions in other languages as well.
+Currently this lists only solutions in Python 3.6, but I plan to add some solutions in other languages as well.

 - `new-problem.py`: running this generates a new folder and solution template.